Marine propulsion: Caterpillar

 An early uncommon means of boat propulsion was the water caterpillar.
 This moved a series of paddles on chains along the bottom of the boat to propel it over the water and preceded the development of tracked vehicles.
 The first water caterpillar was developed by Joseph-Philibert Desblanc in 1782 and propelled by a steam engine.
 In the United States the first water caterpillar was patented in 1839 by William Leavenworth of New York.

 Oscillating flappers

 In 1997, Gregory S. Ketterman patented a propulsion method of oscillating flappers driven by pedals.
 The Hobie company markets the propulsion method as the "MirageDrive pedal propulsion system" in its kayaks.

 Buoyancy

 Underwater gliders convert buoyancy to thrust, using wings, or more recently hull shape (SeaExplorer Glider).
 Buoyancy is made alternatively negative and positive, generating tooth-saw profiles.

-Fin membrane motor (without propeller)

-The fin membrane motor is a new technology inspired from the functioning propulsion of the fins of a fish without the use of a standard propeller.
-It has been especially developed by the French startup Finx.
-It is now mainly used for leisure marine.